parryc/thevoid/templates/bookarts/index.md

 unsure of where to look first? take a peep at some [marbling examples](marbling-examples), learn about one of [my cross-discipline projects](a-momigami-jacket), or read up on [kyoseishi](kyoseishi).

+## announcements

+<attn>i will be teaching a class on marbling combs on may 20th at [MCBA](https://www.mnbookarts.org/custom-combs-for-paper-marbling/) – spots are still available!</attn>

+<attn>my work on [kyoseishi](kyoseishi), _teach me about kyoseishi so i don't have to research it by myself_ is on display at [Friedli Gallery](https://www.friedliartsgallery.com/exhibitions) until the end of may – post coming when it's finished!</attn>

 <attn>[kyoseishi](kyoseishi) now available for sale in the [shop](shop)!</attn>

 ## recent updates